asleepinglion/ng6-cli/readme.md

 #### Code Analysis & Refactorizations

-By combining the same techniques used by modern linting tools like ESLint and JSCS with the knowledge of this particular architecture, we are able to improve the developer experience and make tools that can continue to provide use beyond initial project creation.
+By combining the same techniques used by modern linting tools like [`eslint`](http://eslint.org/) with the knowledge of this particular architecture, we are able to improve the developer experience and make tools that can continue to provide use beyond initial project creation.

-As mentioned, [acorn.js](https://github.com/ternjs/acorn) is used to parse the abstract syntax tree.
-Instead of modifying the AST and using escodegen to convert it back to JS (which causes all sorts of side effects to the code, lost formatting, etc), the **`ng6-cli`** simply uses the region information to know where to insert text.
+As mentioned, [`acorn.js`](https://github.com/ternjs/acorn) is used to parse the abstract syntax tree.
+Instead of modifying the AST and using [`escodegen`](https://github.com/estools/escodegen) to convert it back to JS (which causes all sorts of side effects to the code, lost formatting, etc), the **`ng6-cli`** simply uses the region information to know where to insert text.
 The conventions of the architecture inform the naming and location of files.
 This empowers the creation of a powerful set of tools to develop rapidly & focus on the actual app, not the glue the binds it all together.

 > In the very near future we will also support tools for moving and copying artifacts.
 Your IDE can certainly help you do a lot of these things, but the tooling has the advantage of understanding the specific architecture at play.